baranee-18/Diabetes-Classification/README.md

 The basic models like Decision Tree, KNN and Naïve Bayes all had performed poorly as the accuracy for them was only around the range of 65~68% accuracy but whereas the Ensemble methods have done considerably well.
 This can be because the ensemble methods combine and make use of various models to come up with an ensemble of models which perform better than the individual one.
 The 10-fold cross validation was used and it has helped the models to learn better because rather than learning once and testing it this method will repeat the process 10 times which in return gives the model to learn more and capture more variance when compared to usual single pass.

 The Summarized table of Accuracy is as follows:
-Ensemble algorithms Accuracy
+Ensemble algorithms and Accuracy :
-Boosting            75.08%
+Boosting       -     75.08%
-Bagging             68.35%
+Bagging        -     68.35%
-Stacking            73.8%
+Stacking       -     73.8%